By Tanu Priya

-- It must be for an offence against legal rules.
+- It must be for an offense against legal rules.

 - It must be intentionally administered by human beings other than the offender.

-- It must be an actual or supposed offender for his offence.
+- It must be an actual or supposed offender for his offense.

-- It must be imposed and administered by an authority constituted by a legal system against which the offence is committed.
+- It must be imposed and administered by an authority constituted by a legal system against which the offense is committed.

 1) Speedy and Inescapable detection and prosecution must convince the offender that crime does not pay.